May 13, 2025 by Lenny Rudow

 • Many pontoon boat manufacturers offer models in both pontoon and “tri-toon” forms (tri-toons have a third pontoon running down the middle), so you can opt to spend more or less depending on what level of performance you want.

 • The tall “fences” surrounding the deck of a pontoon boat are great for keeping kids and pets secure.
+That often makes a pontoon the best boat for families with small children.

 • The lighter weight of pontoons means it’s possible to tow them with a smaller vehicle.